Introduction on the use of media files

 2) Adding an image as a Media file

-For higher quality (larger in size and/or higher resolution) where you need to show larger images with more details you can use the 'Add Media File’ button below the WYSIWYG editor.
+For higher quality images (larger in size and/or using a higher resolution) you can use the 'Add Media File’ button below the WYSIWYG editor.
+This can be useful for images where the details especially important.

 In delivery this will show as image with max width 500 pixels below the question.
-When clicking the image it will render in a modal window (a ‘pop-up’) to a max-width: 90vw; (where vw = viewport width roughly translated as the 90% of the available pixels on the device).
+When clicking the image it will render in a modal window (a ‘pop-up’) to a maximum width of roughly 90% of the available pixels on the device.
+(Max-width: 90vw; (where vw stand for the viewport width).

-Please note that Cirrus currently requires a computer with a screen resolution of at least 1200 x 800 (Feb 2019).
+Please note that Cirrus currently requires a computer with a screen resolution of at least 1200 x 800 (September 2019).
+See our 'System Requirements'.

 A great way to use video, is by using YouTube or Vimeo.
 These can easily be added: